Yoohoo-Plugins/pmpro-pdf-invoices/readme.txt

 Yes the PDF templates are customizable and use general HTML code with custom tags to replace values in the template.

 == Changelog ==
+= 1.2 - TBD =
+* ENHANCEMENT: Added new templates: green, blank and split.
+* ENHANCEMENT: Adjusted logic for [pmpropdf_download_list], this now allows logged-in non-members to access past PDF invoices.
+* ENHANCEMENT: Added logic to generate single PDF Invoices from the Paid Memberships Pro Orders admin table.
+* ENHANCEMENT: Added more PDF variables: {{admin_email}}, {{membership_description}} and {{membership_level_confirmation_message}}.
+* ENHANCEMENT: Only show the NGINX nudge message on PMPro dashboard pages.
+* BUG FIX: Fixed an issue when regenerating PDF invoices would give you the current date and not the date of the order.

 = 1.11 - 2022-09-14 =
 * ENHANCEMENT: Added dynamic logic to try and get user_meta from any non-predefined variables.
 For example, if you have a custom field of "company" you may now pass {{company}} into the PDF to automatically generate the data from this variable.
 * BUG FIX: Fixed an issue where {{invoice_date}} would be set to the current date when regenerating PDF's.